anandcheerla/my_activity/README.md

 ## Functionality/Rules

-#### commented activity cannot have completion status as the main purpose of comment/note is just for reference.
+#### Commented activity cannot have completion status as the main purpose of comment/note is just for reference.
 #### Last Nested revisit completion makes all the nested revisits complete,where as vice versa is not possible.
 #### Dismissed activity also doesnot have completion status as the main purpose of creating dismissed activity is for unresolved tasks
 #### Clicking on revisited Activity brings you to the immediate revisit activity/normal activity on which revisit is created.